bloomcycleofficial/NityaAbhyasa-privacy-policy/index.md

 Your locally stored study content, such as tasks, notes, routines, exams and backup files, is not sold, rented or traded.

-If Firebase Analytics is enabled, general app usage and device-related analytics information may be processed by Google/Firebase to provide analytics services.
+Since Firebase Analytics is enabled, general app usage and device-related analytics information may be processed by Google/Firebase to provide analytics services.
 We do not use Firebase Analytics to send the contents of your study notes, task descriptions, reminder text, exam names or backup files.

 Information may be processed independently by Android, Google Play, email providers, storage providers or device manufacturers when you use their services.